Annual Report

 President/CEO

-Since its inception, First 5 Orange County has invested in programs and projects to improve the system of care for young children and families.
-We are working to create the conditions that allow children to thrive in their homes and communities, and to be ready to blossom when they enter school and beyond.
+Since our inception, First 5 Orange County has invested in programs and projects to improve the systems that care for young children and their families.
+We are working to create the conditions that are essential for children to thrive in their homes and communities, and to flourish when they enter school and beyond.

 Detect & Connect OC

-In partnership with Detect & Connect OC, we developed and promoted the “Call Your Pediatrician” campaign to families who were delayed in their children visiting the pediatrician for critical primary care, including vaccination due to the pandemic.
-The campaign was available in print and web-based formats and in seven threshold languages.
-We also completed parent focus groups about barriers to accessing well-child visits and developmental screens, so that Detect & Connect OC is poised for working on related systems issues and conducting a targeted communications campaign to parents.
+In partnership with Detect & Connect OC, we conducted parent focus groups about barriers to accessing well-child visits and developmental screens, so that Detect & Connect OC is poised for working on related systems issues and conducting targeted communications campaigns.

 This was the second year that First 5-funded home visiting providers used the Parents as Teachers curriculum.
 They worked hard this year on program management and fidelity, and all met the 21 essential requirements by the end of the fiscal year.